 I stood up and made a little bow to tell her goodbye.
 She folded her hands in front of her chest and nodded.
 Then she asked me if I was from town.
 When I said that I was from another country myself I saw that she understood and was pleased.
 We had something in common.

 I can’t stop thinking about her.
 Sitting there all alone in the cold, in the rain, on the pavement.
 I might try to find her again and ask her what else she might need.
-Because even though some people think I’m a bad person or even a psychopath, I’m not bad at all.
+Because even though some people think I’m a bad person, I’m not bad at all.
 I feel a lot of love for the people around me.
 I would have loved to draw something for her but I wanted to write about her and use her picture.
 I don’t think she would mind.
 She is not very recognizable, but you can see her smile and her pride and her clenched fist.

 When I think of all the lives I could have saved with the money I’ve spent on useless crap it makes me go all cold inside